GrammaticalFramework/gf-eclipse-plugin/README.markdown

 _If asked whether you want to add the **Xtext nature** to your project, you can safely say **No** (this prompt has been removed in newer versions)._

-- You can find some small examples at http://www.grammaticalframework.org/eclipse/examples/.
-Download the files and manually add them to your Eclipse workspace.
-To experiment with some of the plugin features.
+- You can find some small examples at <http://www.grammaticalframework.org/eclipse/examples/>.
+Download the files and manually add them to your Eclipse workspace to experiment with some of the plugin features.

-- You can change your syntax colouring styles as you wish from **Window &rarr; Preferences &rarr; Grammatical Framework &rarr; Syntax Colouring**
+- You can change your syntax colouring styles as you wish from **Window &rarr; Preferences &rarr; Grammatical Framework &rarr; Syntax Coloring**

 ![Syntax highlighting styles](http://www.grammaticalframework.org/eclipse/images/eclipse-syntaxcoloring.png)